muellerlab/agri-fly/AIFS_ROS/README.md

 # 1- Installing ROS

-If you haven't already installed ROS, follow the instructions listed here:
+If you haven't already installed ROS-Kinetic, follow the instructions listed here:
 * https://wiki.ros.org/melodic/Installation/Ubuntu
 Note: if you are using Ubuntu 20.04 LTS, [ROS-noetic](http://wiki.ros.org/noetic/Installation/Ubuntu) is official supported version